Zhiming-Huang/luc/README.md

 # LUC
 LUC is a congestion control algorithm based on swap-regret-minimizing techniques.
 In our experiments, we implement LUC through Linux kernel 5.4.0 based on the congestion control plane ([CCP](https://ccp-project.github.io/)).
-With CCP, developers can write congestion control algorithms with Rust or Python in a safe user-space environment as opposed to writing C and a risk of crashing your kernel, and CCP allows the same algorithm implementation to be run through the Linux kernel.
+With CCP, developers can write congestion control algorithms with Rust or Python in a safe user-space environment instead of writing C and risking crashing your kernel.
+CCP allows the same algorithm implementation to be run through the Linux kernel.

 ## Experiment: Emulation on Mininet
 The experiments are based on two tools, i.e., [CCP](https://ccp-project.github.io/) and [Mininet](http://mininet.org/).
-CCP is used to implement LUC and Mininet is the emulation tool to run experiments.
+CCP is used to implement LUC, and Mininet is the emulation tool to run experiments.
 Furthermore, we recommend running the experiments on Linux kernel 5.4.0, as the recommended Linux kernel version of [CCP Kernel Datapath](https://github.com/ccp-project/ccp-kernel) is 5.4.0.

-In the paper, we run mininet experiments to compare LUC with CUBIC and [BBR2](https://github.com/google/bbr/blob/v2alpha/README.md).
+In the paper, we run Mninet experiments to compare LUC with CUBIC and [BBR2](https://github.com/google/bbr/blob/v2alpha/README.md).
 CUBIC is the default congestion control algorithm in Linux Kernel 5.4.0, but BBR2 needs to be compiled and installed.

-In the follows, we give the step-by-step guidance on how to run the experiments.
+In the following, we give step-by-step guidance on how to run the experiments.

 ### Step 1:  Install BBR2
 There are two ways to install BBR2:
-1. Manullay build and install by following the instructions on https://github.com/google/bbr/blob/v2alpha/README.md.
+1. Manually build and install by following the instructions on https://github.com/google/bbr/blob/v2alpha/README.md.

 First, we need to install the tools for compilation: